react-navigation/react-navigation.github.io/versioned_docs/version-6.x/navigation-lifecycle.md

 ## Example scenario

-Consider a stack navigator with screens A and B. After navigating to A, its `componentDidMount` is called.
+Consider a native stack navigator with screens A and B. After navigating to A, its `componentDidMount` is called.
 When pushing B, its `componentDidMount` is also called, but A remains mounted on the stack and its `componentWillUnmount` is therefore not called.

 When going back from B to A, `componentWillUnmount` of B is called, but `componentDidMount` of A is not because A remained mounted the whole time.

 Similar results can be observed (in combination) with other navigators as well.
-Consider a tab navigator with two tabs, where each tab is a stack navigator:
+Consider a tab navigator with two tabs, where each tab is a native stack navigator:

 <samp id="navigation-lifecycle" />